adhyAropa - apavAda

 First Definition - Putran Maheshwar

-anirvachanIya may be translated as "inexplicable" or "indefinable".
+anirvachanIya may be translated as "inexplicable" or

 I. Basic review

+upAdhi-s (or avidyA, or mAyA).
 This "context of upAdhi-s" defines the subject-object divide in consciousness.
 It is non-absolute (relative, "ever changing") and hence unreal.
 The effect/correspondence to this divide is the superimposition of duality (ego-world/God), again non-absolute and unreal.
 (The upAdhi-s or limiting-adjuncts determine the frames of reference relative to which Brahman appears in such and such manner.)

 II.
 The individual

+Now who asks a question?
+The individual.
 The individual is ('continually') predefined through/in the upAdhi-s and so is the universe that is (seemingly) "observed and analysed".
 For the individual however, observation, analysis and conclusion are real processes.
 The referential context, though evidently non-absolute, is continually regarded as real unto itself, and duality/change is affirmed as the only truth.

 III.
 What to ask?

-Any valid question that the individual may hope to answer must therefore lie within the bounds of the starting assumption of individuality.
-We may ask about the body, mind, world, and of change/relativity.
-Firm belief in karma-karmaphala (cause-effect) corresponds with our starting assumption and serves as the basis for our answers.
+may ask about the body, mind, world, and of change/relativity.
+Firm belief in karma-karmaphala (cause-effect) corresponds with

+our starting assumption and serves as the basis for our answers.
 We may also enquire regarding the enquirer, the witness to all.
 Who am I?
 A rational enquiry will perhaps conclude that the Self is non- different from the context of upAdhi-s that defines the individuality and thereby characterizes the Self either as ephemeral consciousness or as the product of material law.
 Thus the individual ever aware of its own non-absolute status convinces itself that the Self is also unreal, and that the inescapable proclamation of "I am" from within is sheer imagination.

 IV.
 Anirvachaniya (one attempt)